 In the 4th century, it is believed that small anchorite communities saw the honeycombed rock formations and determined to begin inhabiting them, be it for protection from the elements or from warring neighbors.
 In the present day, they are the most striking and largest cave-dwelling complexes in the world.

 The 8 Best Things to do in Cappadocia, Turkey

 1. Sleep in a Cave Hotel

 While the town of Göreme is more of a busy backpacker scene, the town of Uçhisar is home to upscale boutique hotels and offers the best views of Cappadocia in the region.
 The town is quiet and quaint with delicious local fare and friendly locals.
-And is only a short ride to Göreme.
+And it is only a short ride to Göreme.
 We would most definitely recommend staying in Uçhisar during your trip to Cappadocia.

-Each cave room at Taskonaklar is different and unique and will make you feel as though you are actually sleeping in an ancient cave, but with all the modern day conveniences.
-Intricate stone work and antique furniture create the foundation of each room while luxurious bedding and traditional decor give it flare.
+Each cave room at Taskonaklar is different and unique and will make you feel as though you are actually sleeping in an ancient cave, but with all the modern-day conveniences.
+Intricate stonework and antique furniture create the foundation of each room, while luxurious bedding and traditional decor give it flare.

 The peaceful outdoor space at Taskonaklar also provides amazing views of the hot air balloons floating by in the early mornings.
 Be sure to awake early so that you can catch the amazing sunrise views over the valley!

 2. Go on a Hot Air Balloon Ride